Ivan Kalmykov: Russian Civil War

-On January 4, 1920, Admiral Kolchak, on the eve of his arrest, transferred the entirety of military and civil power in the Far East to Ataman Grigory M. Semyonov.
+Major General William S. Graves, who commanded North-American occupation forces in Siberia, testified that:Semeonoff and Kalmikoff soldiers, under the protection of Japanese troops, were roaming the country like wild animals, killing and robbing the people, and these murders could have been stopped any day Japan wished.
+If questions were asked about these brutal murders, the reply was that the people murdered were Bolsheviks and this explanation, apparently, satisfied the world.
+Conditions were represented as being horrible in Eastern Siberia, and that life was the cheapest thing there.
+There were horrible murders committed, but they were not committed by the Bolsheviks as the world believes.
+I am well on the side of safety when I say that the anti-Bolsheviks killed one hundred people in Eastern Siberia, to every one killed by the Bolsheviks.On January 4, 1920, Admiral Kolchak, on the eve of his arrest, transferred the entirety of military and civil power in the Far East to Ataman Grigory M. Semyonov.
 At the same time, the real power belonged to General S. N. Rozanov, who was the Chief of Staff of the Amur region in Vladivostok; to Ivan Kalmykov in Khabarovsk, and to the Amur Army Ataman Kuznetsov in Blagoveshchensk.
 All these Atamans depended heavily on Japanese money and troops.

 Rozanov was removed from power on January 31, 1920, after which the Provisional Government of the Primorsky Regional Zemstvo Board assumed control in Primorye.
 The authority of Kuznetsov ceased on February 4, 1920, after which Kalmykov remained alone with the Zemstvo, who moved their troops against him.
 Under the command of Ataman Kalmykov, the Ussuri Cossack detachment left Khabarovsk on February 13 and transferred the Ussuri Host to the Chinese territory over the ice.
 Shortly before, Kalmykov seized 622 kg/1372 lb of gold from the Khabarovsk branch of the State Bank, secretly transferring it as a loan to the Japanese command.